 - To accept the flower right away, you should go ahead and ask 'How Much?'

 - If you select 'I'm good.', read on..

 You'll get this choice if you turn down the flower initially by selecting "I'm good."
 It basically seems like a second chance to make nice with Aerith, though again, it doesn't have any real consequences.

 - So you should select 'Don't be stupid.' to insist on paying for the flower.

 - Select 'Fine, I'll take it.' to have Cloud begrudgingly accept the Yellow Flower.
-As we understand it, Aerith will like this option the least.

 I wonder what would suit me.